mmiv-center/DICOM-workflows/README.md

 #### Writing a series of DICOM files to disk

-In order to get a unique new image series we want to keep the study instance UID (assigns our new series to the existing study).
+In order to get a unique new image series we want to keep the study instance UID to have our new series be assigned to the existing study.
+But we want to create a new series instance UID to avoid creating a copy of our existing series.
+We also need to create new SOP instance UIDs, which are the identifiers that make each DICOM file unique.
+We will leave this to the dicomwrite.

 ```
 %% sort the slices by instance number to get them into the righ order